redhat-ai-services/ai-accelerator/documentation/disconnected-notes/README.md

 # Disconnected Install of the ai-accelerator

-You'll need to follow the installation directions at https://github.com/redhat-ai-services/ai-accelerator/blob/main/documentation/installation.md
+You'll need to follow the [installation directions](https://github.com/redhat-ai-services/ai-accelerator/blob/main/documentation/installation.md)

 Typically, in a disconnected installation there are two sides to the network, a low side security network that can talk to the world wide web, and a high security network that can talk to the OCP cluster and the low side network but can not talk to the world wide web.